 Is there any room left for fast-casual, bowl-centric eateries in the restaurant world?
 Veteran franchisee Rene Prats think so.
-Prats, President and CEO of Renemari Inc. consulting firm, former president/CEO/CMO of Papa John’s, and former CEO/CMO of Checker’s has bought the development rights to small burger bowl concept, Burbowl.
+Prats, President and CEO of Renemari Inc. consulting firm, former president/CEO/CMO of Papa John’s Pizza in South Florida and Arizona, and former president/CEO/CMO of Rally’s Hamburgers and Luther’s BBQ in New Orleans, California, Arizona and Ohio, has bought the development rights to small burger bowl concept, Burbowl.

 In partnership with founder and star racecar driver Angel Benitez Jr., Prats will be expanding the four-unit, Miami-based brand throughout Florida, including Dade, Broward, Collier, Lee and Orange Counties.
 Prats also strongly believes in the viability and popularity of a concept that marries two of Millennial America’s (current) favorite foods: the burger and the bowl.

 The menu includes customizable burgers, burbowls, and hot dogs, along with signature burgers and bowls for an average entrée price of $9.
 Toppings for burgers and bowls include traditional ingredients like fries, cheese, pickles and onions, along with more atypical toppings like corn, guacamole, and pineapple sauce.
 Benitez Jr. emphasizes the brand’s fresh-never-frozen burgers and made-to-order entrees that can be cooked and served in under six minutes.

 “I think what’s appealing is the uniqueness of a new way to eat burgers.
 It’s not just eating it on a bun — when it’s in a bowl you can eat it with whatever you want: cheese, onions, jalapenos,” Prats said.
 “We think it’s really different.”